-Following the private placement transaction, the Company has permitted an additional \$450,000 in principal amount outstanding under the bridge financing to convert into 316,823 shares of the Company's common stock and warrants to purchase 88,309 shares of the Company's common stock on the same terms as if such debt had actually converted in the private placement transaction.
+Following the private placement transaction, we permitted an additional \$450,000 in principal amount outstanding under the bridge financing to convert into 316,823 shares of our common stock and warrants to purchase 88,309 shares of our common stock on the same terms as if such debt had actually converted in the private placement transaction.

-Concurrently with the closing of the Reverse Merger, the Company repurchased 4,319,404 shares of its common stock from one of its stockholders for aggregate consideration of \$100, as well as certain other good and valuable consideration, and Bacterin repurchased 82,817 shares of its common stock from a few of its stockholders for aggregate consideration of \$132,507.
+Concurrently with the closing of the Reverse Merger, we repurchased 4,319,404 shares of its common stock from one of its stockholders for aggregate consideration of \$100, as well as certain other good and valuable consideration, and Bacterin repurchased 82,817 shares of its common stock from a few of its stockholders for aggregate consideration of \$132,507.
 Immediately after these repurchases, all of these shares were cancelled in connection with the Reverse Merger.